 The mission of the Pace University Graduate Program in CSD is to prepare highly competent speech-language pathologists that support mastery of necessary skills for students to lead rewarding, intellectually and civically engaged lives.
 This mission requires that students develop abilities in written and oral communication, critical and analytic thinking, synthesize information from various sources, evidence-based decision making, leadership, and the importance of context for understanding issues, essential in an increasingly diverse and global world.
 The CSD profession, by nature, requires the student to embody these skills as well as perspective taking, the ability to collaborate with health professionals in various disciplines, and the ability to connect theory to practical experience.
 Graduates from this Program will be eligible for American Speech-Language-Hearing Association (ASHA) certification as well as other relevant local and state credentials upon graduation.

-This Program is only accepts applications via the Communication Sciences and Disorders Centralized Application System (CSDCAS) via the weblink below.
+This Program only accepts applications via the Communication Sciences and Disorders Centralized Application System (CSDCAS) via the weblink below.
 The entire application will be reviewed for eligibility and include GRE scores, letters of recommendation, submitted essay, transcripts, and all required application materials following instructions on the CSDCAS portal.
 An interview of potential applicants with CSD faculty may also be required.

 The Master of Science (M.S.)
 Program in Communication Sciences and Disorders (CSD) at Pace University is a Candidate for Accreditation (February 1, 2018 - January 21, 2023) by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
-This is a "pre-accreditation" status with the CAA, awarded to developing or merging programs for a maximum period of five years.
+This is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of five years.
 Award of candidacy allows the program to matriculate students into the program as it continues to document compliance with accreditation standards for the duration of the candidacy accreditation cycle.

 The CAA is a nationally recognized accrediting agency.
 As part of the CAA’s recognition by the U.S. Department of Education, the agency is encouraged to develop a method for allowing public input about the accreditation process and about graduate education programs prior to the final decision by the CAA.
-Accordingly, individuals who wish to provide input about a program seeking candidacy (pre-accreditation) or initial CAA accreditation or about a CAA-accredited program seeking reaccreditation may do so in two ways: 1) submitting written comments prior to the accreditation site visit in accordance with the procedures specified below; or 2) attending and providing comments at a public meeting during the program’s scheduled site visit.
+Accordingly, individuals who wish to provide input about a program seeking candidacy (pre-accreditation) or initial CAA accreditation or about a CAA-accredited program seeking reaccreditation may do so in two ways: 1) submitting written comments prior to the accreditation site visit in accordance with the procedures specified below, or 2) attending and providing comments at a public meeting during the program’s scheduled site visit.

 Inquiries concerning the status of the candidacy and/or interest in the planned Graduate Program in Communication Sciences and Disorders by potential students should be directed to: